JacobBlomgren/twitter-clone/README.md

 schema found in `db/schema.sql`.
 Configure a `.env` file with `DB_HOST`, `DB_PORT`, `DB_USER` and `DB_PASSWORD` set.

+An Elasticsearch server needs to be running for text search.
+Set `ELASTIC_HOST` and `ELASTIC_PORT` in the `.env` file.
+To setup the indices, run `yarn elastic:setup`.
+All elastic scripts require `yarn prod:build` to be run.

+The Elasticsearch server is updated by a script that is started with `yarn elastic:sync`.
+It uses a RabbitMQ queue to store all the updates published by the main server, which are then sent in bulk to the Elasticsearch server.
+Therefore a RabbitMQ server needs to be running.
+Set `RABBIT_HOST`, `RABBIT_PORT`, `RABBIT_USER` and `RABBIT_PASSWORD` in the `.env` file.

 Lastly, a secret key needs to be set in `.env` as `SECRET_KEY` to sign the session id cookie.
 It can be anything, e.g. generated with python's `os.urandom`.